slothbear/landmarker/readme.md

 This program consists of two phases:

-1. Scripts the run in Second Life to collect region map data and send them out via e-mail.
+1. Scripts that run in Second Life to collect region map data and send them out via e-mail.

 2. Java programs that access the email (via IMAP) and construct a beauteous map (JPG).